ItzPike/DBM-Rawdata-Releases/Invite Manager/README.md

-# Note
-This is in the beta.
-Expect bugs and frequent updates.

 ## Warning
 This system may not perform as well as it should in larger bots.
 This is not tested as of yet so I will have no idea what would happen.
 Any bugs or feedback would be much appreciated.
 Bugs can be opened up on github or DMed to Pike#6424.